polazarus/hipstr/README.md

 This crate uses `unsafe` extensively. 🤷

-It exploits a 1-bit alignment niche in pointer existing on most platform (I think all Rustc supported platform) to distinguish the inline representation from the other representations.
+It exploits a 1-bit alignment niche in pointers existing on most platform (I think all Rustc supported platform) to distinguish the inline representation from the other representations.